The 48-year-old has been tipped to replace Jose Mourinho and Roberto Mancini, but refused to be drawn on his future as Swansea prepare for Wembley

 "Maybe that we are in the final is a small fairytale, but Bradford is a huge one.

-Laudrup also revealed that his side have not been practicing spot kicks in the buildup to the final, despite the remarkable record their opponents hold in penalty shootouts.
+Laudrup also revealed that his side have not been practising spot kicks in the build-up to the final, despite the remarkable record their opponents hold in penalty shootouts.